 Ping, Traceroute, and DNS

-A standard ping command looks like that:
+A standard ping command looks like this:

 Note that this ping request is issued from the management interface!
 To use a data interface as the source, the option source <ip-address> can be used.
 To use IPv6, the option is inet6 yes.
 For example: